Why LLM Context Windows Fill Up Faster Than You Think

 In 2023, researchers at Stanford and UC Berkeley published a study titled "Lost in the Middle."
 They gave LLMs a task requiring them to find a specific document from a set of twenty documents, all injected into the context window.
 The position of the relevant document was varied systematically: sometimes at the beginning, sometimes at the end, sometimes buried in the middle.

 The result was stark.
 When the relevant document was first or last, models retrieved it accurately.
 When it was in the middle positions, accuracy dropped by more than 30%.
 The longer the context, the worse the effect.
-It is worth noting that newer models — particularly those fine-tuned on long-context data like Claude 3.5 and GPT-4o — have partially mitigated this bias through training.
-But "partially" is the key word: independent evaluations continue to find meaningful position-dependent performance gaps in all current models, even at lengths well within their advertised limits.
-The effect is model-dependent and should be tested empirically for your specific application.
+Newer models — particularly those fine-tuned on long-context data like Claude 3.5 and GPT-4o — have partially mitigated this bias through training.
+"Partially" is doing a lot of work there: independent evaluations continue to find meaningful position-dependent performance gaps in all current models, even at lengths well within their advertised limits.
+Don't assume your model is immune — test it with your specific content placement before shipping.

 Imagine a professor delivers a two-hour lecture.
 Students reliably remember the opening — they're fresh, attentive, taking notes.
 They remember the closing — the summary, the final emphasis, the exit.
 What happened in the middle of hour one?
 It's murky.
 The professor said things, but the attention curve dipped.
 LLMs have an analogous concentration pattern: strong attention to the beginning and end of the context, with a trough in the middle.